 - To give support for financial redress to a victim for loss, harm or destruction of his/her personal property.

-If, after an Administrative Hearing or Conduct Board Hearing has taken place, there is sufficient evidence that a violation has occurred, the hearing officer(s) may impose the appropriate sanction(s).
+If, after an Administrative Hearing or University Board Hearing has taken place, there is sufficient evidence that a violation has occurred, the hearing officer(s) may impose the appropriate sanction(s).

 All imposed sanctions shall become effective immediately at the completion of the hearing unless otherwise stipulated.

 Sanctions may be appealed in accordance with the procedures detailed in Conduct Appeals Procedures.

 The following is a list of sanctions that the University may impose on a student, group of students or student organization:

-- Conduct Reprimand: A conduct reprimand does not necessarily restrict the student in any way but does signify that any further violation may result in additional conduct sanctions.
+- University Reprimand: A University reprimand does not necessarily restrict the student in any way but does signify that any further violation may result in additional conduct sanctions.
 A written record of the reprimand will be placed in the student’s conduct file.